 Pallet Flow Racking is best suited for moderate mix, high volume SKUs

-How does Double Deep Pallet Racking Compare to Other Options?
+How does Pallet flow Racking Compare to Other Options?

 - Selectivity: Unlike drive-in racking, each level of the system provides storage for a different SKU and therefore has more pick faces and greater selectivity.
 SKUs within each level should be consistent.